Obscurity is a Valid Security Layer

 That's stupid because it's security by obscurity.
 If anyone figures out the secret, they'll just replay it and be into the system!

-That's where they make the error.
-They are missing the fact that you still have to authenticate to the daemon behind this layer.
+That's where people make the error.
+They miss the fact that you still have to authenticate to the daemon behind this layer.
 You didn't replace the service's security with this layer, you simply added it to what already existed.
 Remember, the NSA most likely has great algorithms, but they still don't publish them.

 When the goal is to reduce the number of successful attacks, starting with solid, tested security and adding obscurity as a layer does yield an overall benefit to the security posture.
 Camouflage accomplishes this on the battlefield, and PK/SPA accomplish this when protecting hardened services.